-AAFP Sustains Fight to Reduce Administrative Burden for Family Medicine
+AAFP Sustains Fight to Reduce Administrative Complexity for Family Medicine

 The AAFP continues efforts calling for an immediate reduction in the regulatory and administrative requirements family physicians and practices must comply with on a daily basis.
-These burdens range from onerous documentation guidelines to cumbersome prior authorization criteria and the unrelenting frustrations associated with electronic health records.
+These complexities range from onerous documentation guidelines to cumbersome prior authorization criteria and the unrelenting frustrations associated with electronic health records.

 In January 2017, the AAFP published its Agenda for Regulatory and Administrative Reforms.
 Family physicians are concerned with the ever increasing number of administrative requirements that detract from time that would be better spent on patient care.
 Studies have estimated that primary care physicians spend nearly 50 percent of their time on overly cumbersome administrative tasks, such as:

 - Prior Authorizations